-History of Cotton: Cotton pieces have been found in Mexican caves that are estimated to be at least 7,000 years old.
-Although not the oldest, cotton is almost as old as linen, and has been around human civilization for a long while.
-It was brought to Europe by Arab merchants about 800 A.D, and was spread across the world upon the “discovery” of America in the late 15th century.
+Cotton pieces have been found in Mexican caves that are estimated to be at least 7,000 years old.
+Although not the oldest, cotton is almost as old as linen, and has been around human civilization for a long time.
+It was brought to Europe by Arab merchants about 800 A.D and was spread across the world upon the “discovery” of America in the late 15th century.

-History of Linen: Linen is the oldest natural fiber ever used to weave fabric.
-It is estimated that its first usage was back in the Mediterranean civilization some 8,000 years ago.
-Since then, it has spread to Europe, where it gained popularity in the medieval times, and has continued its spread across the globe.
+Linen is the oldest natural fiber ever used to weave fabric.
+It is estimated that its first usage was back in the Mediterranean civilization some 30,000 years ago.
+Since then, it has spread to Europe, where it gained popularity in medieval times and has continued its spread across the globe.
 Linen lost its popularity in the 18th century as cotton production became much easier and faster with spinning machines.
-Now, it is generally considered a luxury fabric, no thanks to its high production cost.
+It is now generally considered a luxury fabric, thanks to its high production cost.

-Benefits of Cotton: Cotton is a soft natural fiber derived from the plant bearing its name (cotton plant).
+Cotton is a soft natural fiber derived from the plant bearing its name (the cotton plant).
 It is known for its durability and strength – a result of the complex woven structure used during its construction.
-It absorbs reasonable amounts of moisture and is known for its great breathability and insulation qualities.
-Consistently washing your cotton sheets makes them smoother, and better for bed.
+It absorbs reasonable amounts of moisture and is known for its great breath ability and insulation qualities.
+Consistently washing your cotton sheets makes them smoother and better for bed.

-Benefits of Linen: Linen is the strongest natural fiber in the world, and is generally considered by Europeans to be the best material to sleep in.
+Linen is the strongest natural fiber in the world, and is generally considered by Europeans to be the best material to sleep in.
 This natural fiber is gotten from the flax plant.
-Amongst its many benefits are its longevity and incredible insulation properties (which enables it allow air flow in the summer and retain warmth in the winter).
-Linen is also known for its unique filtering characteristics that reduce the number of allergens found in typical beddings.
+Amongst its many benefits are its longevity and incredible insulation properties (which enable it to allow air flow in the summer and retain warmth in the winter).
+Linen is also known for its unique filtering characteristics that reduce the number of allergens found in typical bedding.

-Yes, although linen and cotton may be similar products in both their look and feel, when considering the best fabric for your sheets, stonewashed linen bedding come out tops.
+Yes, although linen and cotton may be similar products in both their look and feel, when considering the best fabric for your sheets, stonewashed linen bedding comes out on top.
 As cotton fades and dies after 3-5 years of use, linen sheets begin to shine and come into their own, sticking around for the next few decades if looked after properly.